okfn/handbook/text/courses/sort-and-filter.rst

 Introduction
 ------------
-In this tutorial, we will look at the basics of spreadsheets.
-Spreadsheets are a powerful tool for a Data Wrangler.
-Data contained in a spreadsheet is in a structured, machine-readable format.
-You can quickly begin to process data once it is in a spreadsheet - whether by sorting and filtering, carrying out simple sums (finding the total, the average etc.), applying bulk processes, or pulling out different graphs and charts.
+The most basic tool used for data wrangling is a spreadsheet.
+Data contained in a spreadsheet is in a structured, machine-readable format and hence can quickly be sorted and filtered.
+In other recipes in the handbook, you'll learn how to use the humble spreadsheet as a power tool for carrying out simple sums (finding the total, the average etc.), applying bulk processes, or pulling out different graphs and charts.

 By the end of the module, you will have learned how to download data, how to import it into a spreadsheet, and how to begin cleaning and interpreting it using the ‘sort’ and ‘filter’ functions.

 Spreadsheets: An Overview
 -------------------------

-Data wranglers use a range of software to work with data.
-Data varies in its extent and complexity - and depending on the nature of the data, we need different approaches and tools to process it.
-In the beginning, we will focus on data which can be handled quite easily.
-As you progress, we will look at more powerful ways of handling data.

-The most basic tool used for data wrangling is a spreadsheet.
-Nowadays spreadsheets are widespread so a lot of processes involve them.
-You may well be familiar with them already.
+Nowadays spreadsheets are widespread so a lot of people are familiar with them already.
 A variety of spreadsheet programs and applications exist.
 For example Microsoft's Office package comes with Excel, the OpenOffice package comes with Calc and so on.
 Not surprisingly, Google decided to add spreadsheets to their documents package.
 Since it does not require you to purchase or install any additional software, we will be using Google Spreadsheets for this course.

-Depending on what you want to do you might consider using different spreadsheet software:
+Depending on what you want to do you might consider using different spreadsheet software.
+Here are some of the considerations you might make when picking your weapon of choice:

 =====================  ======================  ============================  ============================
 Spreadsheet            Google Spreadsheets     Open(Libre)Office             Microsoft Excel
 =====================  ======================  ============================  ============================
-Usage                  Free (as in Beer)       Free (as in Freedom)          Commercial Data Storage           Google Drive            your harddisk                 your harddisk Needs Internet         Yes                     No                            No Installation required  No                      Yes                           Yes Collaboration          Yes                     No                            No Sharing results         Easy                    Harder                        Harder Visualizations         Large range             Basic                         Basic
+Usage                  Free (as in Beer)       Free (as in Freedom)          Commercial Data Storage           Google Drive            Your hard disk                Your hard disk Needs Internet         Yes                     No                            No Installation required  No                      Yes                           Yes Collaboration          Yes                     No                            No Sharing results         Easy                    Harder                        Harder Visualizations         Large range             Basic charts                  Basic charts
 =====================  ======================  ============================  ============================

 Creating a spreadsheet and uploading data